chadwhitacre/openpath/2026/agentic-ai-has-roused-me-to-action/index.md

 to send it.

 I don't plan to promote _Gift_ online beyond this post.
-I'll go back to shuffling Open Source deck chairs, but in my off-hours I hope to become increasingly Homeless.
+I'll go back to shuffling Open Source deck chairs ... but in my off-hours I hope to become increasingly Homeless.